 If you are frustrated with Apple’s Calendar app, here are a few of our favorite alternatives:

 How to Work With different Calendar Views on Your Apple Watch

 The Apple Watch is arguably one of Apple’s greatest products since the iPhone.
 The company has taken the smartwatch market by storm, holding a commanding market lead.

-The default view in the calendar app is all fine and dandy, but did you know there are actually three different display modes?
-In order to access the modes, follow these steps:
+The default view in the calendar app is all fine and dandy, but did you know there are three different display modes?

 - Open the Calendar app on your Apple Watch